-Check out our Parents/Players Handbook, which contains many of the answers to your questions:
+Check out our Parents/Players Handbook, which contains answers to many frequently asked questions: Vancouver Female Parents/Players Handbook

 What other fees do players pay?